-Adoba is a Chinese multi-channel networks (MCN) platform company specialized in assisting South Korean creators to enter the Chinese market.
+Adoba is a Chinese multi-channel networks (MCN) platform company specializing in assisting South Korean creators to enter the Chinese market.
 The company, which has signed business agreements with eight major Chinese video platforms including Douyin and Haokan, helps creators launch and operate video content channels in China where South Korean influencers have difficulty promoting their video content channels due to language barriers and regulations.

 An MCN company refers to a management agency for online celebrities.
 Just as entertainment companies such as JYP and SM Entertainment manage K-pop stars, MCN companies normally manage and assist popular video content creators.